device42/device42-docs/docs/auto-discovery/vendors-supported-in-snmp-auto-discovery.md

 ## Adding Support for Unverified Vendors

-If you come across a device that isn't fully discovered or if you have hardware you want to see supported, you can [generate an SNMP walk of the device](administration/appliance-manager/collecting-snmpwalk-output-for-troubleshooting.md) by navigating to **Application > Generate SNMP Template** in your Appliance Manager.
+If you come across a device that isn't fully discovered or if you have hardware that you want to see supported, you can [generate an SNMP walk of the device](administration/appliance-manager/collecting-snmpwalk-output-for-troubleshooting.md) by navigating to **Application > Generate SNMP Template** in your Appliance Manager.

-Fill out the form and attach your MIB Files.
-Once this processes, select the standard data you want added.
+Fill out the form, attach your MIB files, and select the standard data you want added.
 Once you've completed this form, it will be routed to our engineers for inclusion!